Competing in the PPC content marketing space is rough.

 Anyone who signs up to be a Google Partner can visit the community.
 And, at any given time, there are around four to six thousand members online in the Google AdWords community alone!

-How Do I Generate PPC Blog Topic Ideas?
+How Do I Generate PPC Blog Post Ideas?

 You could comb through thousands of questions/posts to find the perfect topic.
 Clicking through to a sub-forum will provide you with a long list of posts sorted by recency.
 Switch tabs to see unanswered threads or choose a popular post (denoted by the number of likes and replies received) and focus there.